regregex/OS126/README.md

 - The paged ROM indirection routine places one byte less on the stack
 - OSBYTE calls to write to I/O memory avoid causing a dummy read cycle before the write, which upsets some hardware
+- OSBYTE 206 [does not affect the stability][3] of other OSBYTE calls (thanks to TobyLobster)
 - OSFILE with A=0 (save file) reads data only from the source processor
 - Main memory is cleared faster on power up or 'critical' BREAK
 - Locations &02CF, &02D0 and &02D1 are not touched
 - Locations &C4 and &CB are unused while the CFS or RFS is active
 - Character recognition is faster in two-colour display `MODE`s
 - Semantically transparent optimisations
-- All speech processor driver code is removed (thanks to a [patch][3] by J.G.Harston)
+- All speech processor driver code is removed (thanks to a [patch][4] by J.G.Harston)
 - RFS file searching and `*CAT` terminate when an RFS ROM is present in slot 0 (thanks to J.G.Harston)
-- 517 bytes cleared in the main section + 1 existing = 518 bytes free
+- 519 bytes cleared in the main section + 1 existing = 520 bytes free
 - 21 bytes cleared in the top page

-The free space is placed at the end of the \*command table, currently located at address &DEB2.
+The free space is placed at the end of the \*command table, currently located at address &DEBC.

 Speech Driver
 -------------

-Optionally, a paged ROM module replaces the speech system functions removed from the OS.  `SPDRV` is a [relocatable Sideways ROM module][4] in the format developed by J.G.Harston.
+Optionally, a paged ROM module replaces the speech system functions removed from the OS.  `SPDRV` is a [relocatable Sideways ROM module][5] in the format developed by J.G.Harston.
 The module can be installed in a sideways ROM or RAM slot at address &8000 like any paged ROM; or it can be combined with other modules to share a slot.